We all know and love how easy Elementor has made it to design almost any layout we could imagine.

 - Install & Activate Rank Math from the WordPress plugin repository

-- Ensure Elementor is Active
+- Ensure the Elementor page builder plugin is Active

 - Migrate from your other SEO plugin using our 1-click migration wizard (supports instant migrations from (Yoast SEO & Yoast SEO Premium, All in One SEO, SEOPress & SEOPress Pro, The SEO Framework).